victor-MMN/Simulating-gravitational-interaction-in-python-medium-/README.md

 # Simulating gravitational interaction in python (Medium)

-This repository have the codes that were expalaind in this medium entry: [link to the Medium entry].
-Here you can find 3 codes
+This repository has the codes that were explained in this medium article: [The article is not published yet]

+In this repository, you can find 3 codes

 1. **InteractionNbodies**
 2. **plotAnimateNbodies**